kevin-robb/orb_slam_implementation/README.md

 # Using Our Own Data
+I've done all of this section on a separate computer running Ubuntu 20.04 with ROS Noetic, and then copied the files onto an external storage drive, which I use with my virtual machine to run ORB_SLAM3.
+I would recommend doing this as well, rather than installing ROS onto the VM and potentially breaking things with version conflicts.

 ## Converting from Rosbag to Image Set
 Since we have not setup the ROS-compatible part of ORB_SLAM3, the only input we can use is a folder of images, with a corresponding txt file of timestamps.
-To convert a rosbag of image data into this format, follow [this guide](http://wiki.ros.org/rosbag/Tutorials/Exporting%20image%20and%20video%20data).
+To convert a rosbag of image data into this format, use the `image_conversion_node.py` I've created in the `setup_pkg`.
+Edit the node as needed to change the image topics, or the save location.

-I've taken the provided rosbag called `car_IR_RGB_lidar.bag`, renamed it to `car_provided.bag`, and extracted images from the two cameras, on topics `/camera_array/cam0/image_raw` and `/camera_array/cam1/image_raw`.
-These are stored in a directory `car_provided`, with subdirectories `cam0` and `cam1` containing the respective sets of images.

-We also need a timestamps file, so for the sake of testing I will make a file containing integers 1 to the number of images in the set, providing the matching filename for each.
-Run the included python script with `python3 create_timestamps.py` after setting the `number_of_images` value in the code to the length of your image set.

-In the future, the true timestamps can be extracted from the stamped time in the header of each camera's info messages, which are published to `/camera_array/cam0/camera_info` and `/camera_array/cam1/camera_info`, respectively.
+This node assumes a stereo setup, and will save images for each camera to their own directory, named by the timestamp.
+It ensures these timestamped names are synched, and that the timestamp itself is saved to a txt file.
+These are all required by ORB_SLAM3.

+Before running the node, create the directories the images will be saved to.
+If nothing has been changed, this can be done with

+    mkdir -p big_data/car_provided/car_images/mav0/cam0/data
+    mkdir -p big_data/car_provided/car_images/mav0/cam1/data

+Also make sure to build the workspace by running `catkin_make` in the `vslam_ws` directory.

+Then we can export the images by running `roscore` in one terminal, starting the node in another terminal with `rosrun setup_pkg image_conversion_node.py`, and then replaying the rosbag in a third terminal with `rosbag play car_provided.bag`.
+Ensure your working directory is the main directory of this repository when running the node, so that the images will save correctly.

 ## Stereo Rectification Parameters
-We need to provide ORB_SLAM3 a .yaml file containing calibration parameters for the cameras.
+We also need to provide ORB_SLAM3 a .yaml file containing calibration parameters for the cameras.
 Much of this information, including the D, K, R, and P matrices, is published on the `/camera_array/cam0/camera_info` and `/camera_array/cam1/camera_info` topics, so we can get it from echoing these topics and recording an output.

+The .yaml file I created for the provided NUance car dataset is included in this repository as `car_provided.yaml`.

+## Running ORB_SLAM3 with Our Data
+We now have everything we need to run ORB_SLAM3 with this dataset.
+If you performed this section on a different machine, now copy the relevant files onto an external drive to use in the virtual machine.

+My drive is called `ROBB0005`, and my directory structure looks like:

+    ROBB0005/
+      car_provided/
+        car_provided.yaml
+        timestamps.txt
+        car_images/
+          mav0/
+            cam0/
+              data/
+                * all the images
+            cam1/
+              data/
+                * all the images

+So on the virtual machine, to run ORB_SLAM3 I do the following:

+    cd ~/Dev/ORB_SLAM3

+    ./Examples/Stereo/stereo_euroc ./Vocabulary/ORBvoc.txt ~/../../media/kevinrobb/ROBB0005/car_provided/car_provided.yaml ~/../../media/kevinrobb/ROBB0005/car_provided/car_images ~/../../media/kevinrobb/ROBB0005/car_provided/timestamps.txt dataset-car_provided_stereo